Changing the Guard Walking Tour

 If you like a fast paced tour, with plenty of action, excitement and fun, come on this walk.
 In order to stay ahead of the crowds we do have to move quickly at times – at one point we will even be marching alongside the band!
 We will also encounter at least one flight of steps so unfortunately it is the only one of our tours which is not suitable for people with walking difficulties.

-Please note we will not stand near the gates of Buckingham Palace on this tour.
+Please note we will not stand near the gates of Buckingham Palace on this tour so you will not see the part of the ceremony which is on the courtyard.
 It is unfortunately impractical to take a group there and wait for two or more hours packed in like sardines in a can, but we can guarantee the tour will be a far more enjoyable and informative experience!
 For our own experience of ‘how not to see the changing the guard’ – standing at the gates of Buckingham Palace – you may wish to read this short article.

 - Witness a ceremony whose history and splendour is beyond compare